day8/re-frame-http-fx/README.md

 - request is interrupted after being sent (browser refresh or navigates away from the page); or
 - request is otherwise intercepted (check your ad blocker).

-In this case `result` will be a map like:
+In this case, `result` will be something like:

 ```clojure
 {:uri "http://i-do-not-exist/error"